 Their baba ghanouj is made with smoked eggplant, garlic, tahini, lemon juice and olive oil, while the htipiti has chunks of roasted red peppers, feta, thyme, and olive oil.
 They bring out warm bread for you to enjoy with your spreads, and it’s a great way to kick off your meal.
 They have 5 total so I recommend going with a big group of friends so you can try everything on their menu.

-It wouldn’t be brunch without benedicts.
-You have two options to choose from at Agora: salmon and pastirma.
-I’ve actually never heard of the latter, but apparently it’s cured beef loin.
-I kind of regret not trying it because I have smoked salmon all the time, but no biggie, I’ll just get it the next time I go.
-Note: this dish comes with a side of home fries, but I passed on them because I got the AYCE option and didn’t want to fill up – just letting you guys know in case you want to order a la carte.
+It wouldn’t be brunch without benedicts, and you have three options to choose from at Agora: salmon, classic and kiymali (ground lamb and NY strip).
+I kind of regret not trying the kiymali since I have smoked salmon all the time, but no biggie, I’ll just get it the next time I go.
+Note: this dish comes with a side of Agora fries, but I passed on them because I got the AYCE option and didn’t want to fill up!

 Next up is one of my favorite dishes from Agora: their manchego omelette.
-It doesn’t look particularly exciting, but it was honestly one of the best omelettes I’ve had in a while.
-It was stuffed with cheese, fresh basil, and tomatoes.
+It doesn’t look particularly exciting, but trust me when I say it’s delicious.
+It’s stuffed with cheese, fresh basil, and tomatoes – simplicity at its finest.
 The egg was nice and fluffy, and it had the perfect amount of filling inside.
 I feel like restaurants often under or overdo it, and there’s nothing I dislike more than a soggy omelette!
 Who’s with me?

 And last but not least, their sujuklu pide – this was my other favorite dish by the way.
 This flat bread was topped with Turkish beef sausage, mozzarella and pesto.
 It was really quite delicious, and I would’ve been happy just having this as a main.
 Again, my photo doesn’t really do it justice, but I promise that you’ll love it.
 Think of it as Turkish pizza!